onera/CoMMA/README.md

 ```bash
 doxygen Documentation/Doxyfile
 ```
-and related html pages will be build in `documentation`.
+and related html pages will be built in `documentation`.

 An [online version](https://albiremo.gitlab.io/CoMMA/) of the doc hosted by GitLab is available.